-  However, it said that these challenges “may not be met by the sector alone”, but would benefit from external support from the Government and stakeholders in education, careers advice and careers promotion.
+However, it said these challenges “may not be met by the sector alone” but would benefit from external support from the government and stakeholders in education, careers advice and careers promotion.

-More recently, in July 2021, the Royal Horticultural Society (RHS) reported that applicants for its work-based training programmes had reached its highest number in decades as many people consider their post-pandemic career options.
+In July 2021, the Royal Horticultural Society reported that applicants for its work-based training programmes had reached its highest number in decades as many people considered their post-pandemic career options.
 It said it had seen a 58% increase in applicants for its work-based training programmes.
-Focusing on three of its programmes, it noted an increase in numbers across two, by 60% for its entry-level apprenticeship scheme and 81% for its specialist horticultural placements programme.
+Focusing on three of its programmes, it noted an increase across two: by 60% for its entry-level apprenticeship scheme and 81% for its specialist horticultural placements programme.
 Applications for the diploma in horticultural practice remained stable.

 There is a long way to go if we are to face down the skills crisis within horticulture but the growing appetite for gardening based roles shows the importance of the sector and benefits of continued investment in adult education.

-In addition, referring to recent events in Ukraine, Ms Prentis said that DEFRA is engaging with the operators of the seasonal worker visa route to prepare and advance emergency plans.
+In addition, referring to the war in Ukraine, Ms Prentis said that DEFRA was engaging with the operators of the seasonal worker visa route to prepare and advance emergency plans.
 Press reports have highlighted NFU estimates that Ukrainian workers have accounted for 60% of recruits under the UK’s seasonal workers scheme.

-In a further written answer, the Government gave information on steps it is taking to support companies in the horticultural sector to expand and develop.
+In February 2022, the government gave information on steps it was taking to support companies in the horticultural sector to expand and develop.
 Ms Prentis said that in November 2021, DEFRA launched the farming investment fund “which provides grants to farmers and horticultural growers to improve their businesses and bring further environmental benefits”.
-She said that demand had been unprecedented and that as a result, the Government had approved a significant budget increase for round one of the farming equipment and technology fund (one strand of the farming investment fund) from £21 million to £48.5 million.
-Ms Prentis also noted that the Government supports research and development in the horticulture and wider agricultural sectors through the farming innovation programme and said it was contributing to the establishment of a new professional body: the Institute for Agriculture and Horticulture.
-She explained that:
+She said that demand had been unprecedented and that as a result, the government had approved a significant budget increase for the first round of the farming equipment and technology fund (one strand of the farming investment fund) from £21mn to £48.5mn.
+Ms Prentis also noted that the government was supporting research and development in the horticulture and wider agricultural sectors through the farming innovation programme.
+She said it was contributing to the establishment of a new professional body: the Institute for Agriculture and Horticulture.
+Ms Prentis explained that:

 This initiative is aimed at removing the fragmentation that exists within current learning and skills landscape for farming businesses, enabling the industry to drive forward greater uptake of skills (including basic business management), creating clear career development pathways and promoting the sector as a progressive, professional and attractive career choice.

-In addition, Ms Prentis said that the Government is working with industry bodies to improve access to the talent and skills required by the industry and is taking action through “our apprenticeship programme and post-16 skills plan to reform technical education and new careers strategy”.
-She also mentioned the Government’s ‘help to grow’ scheme which she said would “help small business across the UK learn new skills, reach new customers and boost profits”.
+In addition, Ms Prentis said the government was working with industry bodies to improve access to the talent and skills required by the industry and was taking action through “our apprenticeship programme and post-16 skills plan to reform technical education and new careers strategy”.
+She also mentioned the government’s ‘help to grow’ scheme which she said would “help small business across the UK learn new skills, reach new customers and boost profits”.

 Various groups from the sector have highlighted the importance of horticulture in protecting the environment.
-For example, in November 2021, writing in the House magazine, the Horticultural Trades Association (HTA) said that the nation’s natural capital provides cooling and insulation, flood control and improves air quality.
-It also noted social capital benefits, saying that it contributes to positive mental and physical wellbeing and improved community cohesion.
+For example, in November 2021, writing in the House magazine, the Horticultural Trades Association (HTA) said that the nation’s natural capital provided cooling and insulation, flood control and improved air quality.
+The HTA also noted social capital benefits, saying that it contributed to positive mental and physical wellbeing and improved community cohesion.

-In September 2021, the Ornamental Horticulture Roundtable Group released its report ‘Growing a Green Economy: The Importance of Ornamental Horticulture and Landscaping to the UK’.
-The report “builds on previous analysis that found the industry was worth £28.8 billion in 2019”.
-It said that the British public’s interest in outdoor green space during the pandemic, as well as the industry’s role in combating climate change, are contributory factors which could mean that the industry is worth £13 billion more than in 2019 and support an extra 100,000 jobs.
+In September 2021, the Ornamental Horticulture Roundtable Group released its report ‘Growing a green economy: The importance of ornamental horticulture and landscaping to the UK’.
+The report “builds on previous analysis that found the industry was worth £28.8bn in 2019”.
+It said that the British public’s interest in outdoor green space during the pandemic, as well as the industry’s role in combating climate change, were contributory factors which could mean that the industry was worth £13bn more than in 2019 and support an extra 100,000 jobs.

-Alongside the report, the group also published its action plan, ‘Unlocking Green Growth’, which set out what policy changes are needed and “how the industry and Government can work together to bring the socio-economic research findings to reality”.
-This included increasing UK plant and tree production to “build back greener” and wider ambitions on how the industry can help the Government meets its environmental sustainability targets.
-It also outlined areas for future potential collaboration with the Government, including looking at how: ‘green trade’ can be increased; planners can better incorporate green space; outdoor space can lead to urban renewal and improved health; and future workplace skills can be developed.
+Alongside the report, the group also published its action plan, ‘Unlocking green growth’, which set out what policy changes were needed and “how the industry and government can work together to bring the socio-economic research findings to reality”.
+This included increasing UK plant and tree production to “build back greener” and wider ambitions on how the industry can help the government meet its environmental sustainability targets.
+The group also outlined areas for future potential collaboration with the government, including looking at how: ‘green trade’ can be increased; planners can better incorporate green space; outdoor space can lead to urban renewal and improved health; and future workplace skills can be developed.

-- developing a collaborative cross-border trade strategy that enhances the value of UK-grown plants and trees—allowing the sector to contribute to the Government’s green trade strategy; and
+- developing a collaborative cross-border trade strategy that enhances the value of UK-grown plants and trees—allowing the sector to contribute to the government’s green trade strategy

-In October 2018, the UK Government published its ‘25 Year Plan to Improve the Environment’ (the HTA said that the horticultural industry underpins half of the plan’s ambitions).
+In October 2018, the UK government published its 25 year plan to improve the environment (the HTA said that the horticultural industry underpins half of the plan’s ambitions).
 The plan set out government action “to help the natural world regain and retain good health”, with aims relating to cleaner air and water, the protection of threatened species and an approach towards agriculture, forestry, land use and fishing that seeks to put the environment first.
-It also contained plans relating to ending peat use, stating that if by 2020 it had not seen sufficient movement based on the voluntary measures already in place, it would look at introducing further measures.
-In December 2021, the Government acted on these plans, announcing a consultation which contained measures to phase out the sale of peat and peat-containing products in the amateur horticulture sector by the end of this parliament.

-In the Government’s 2021 ‘Net Zero Strategy: Build Back Greener’, it committed to increasing investment in industry-led research and development into solutions to help deliver net zero in agriculture and horticulture, including through the Farming Innovation Programme.
+In the government’s 2021 paper ‘Net zero strategy: Build back greener’, it committed to increasing investment in industry-led research and development into solutions to help deliver net zero in agriculture and horticulture, including through the farming innovation programme.

-In addition, in May 2021, the Government published its ‘England Trees Action Plan 2021–2024’ which set out its long-term vision for trees, woodlands and forest in England and the actions it plans to take during the current parliament.
-Last year the Government also launched the Tree Production Innovation Fund (TPIF) which was designed to “encourage the development and adoption of new technologies and ways of working that will enhance the quantity, quality and diversity of tree planting stock available for planting in England”.
-The Government reopened the fund recently.
-However, the House of Commons Environment, Food and Rural Affairs Committee has raised concerns that the Government will not achieve its tree planting goals.
+In addition, in May 2021, the government published its ‘England trees action plan 2021–2024’ which set out its long-term vision for trees, woodlands and forest in England and the actions it plans to take during the current parliament.
+Last year the government launched the tree production innovation fund (TPIF), which was designed to “encourage the development and adoption of new technologies and ways of working that will enhance the quantity, quality and diversity of tree planting stock available for planting in England”.
+The government reopened the fund in March 2022, although it is currently closed for applications.
+The House of Commons Environment, Food and Rural Affairs Committee has raised concerns that the government will not achieve its tree planting goals.

 - Department for Environment, Food and Rural Affairs, ‘At a glance: summary of targets in our 25 year environmental plan’, 22 October 2021